Audit Exemption for Irish Companies Explained

 A company is eligible if it meets at least two of the following requirements:

-3. An average number of employees that does not exceed 50
+3. An average number of employees that do not exceed 50

 If a company is exempt, it shall instead annex a copy of its abridged financial statements which have been approved by the directors to the annual return.